 Shareholder Resolution: Open Enrollment 2025

-Shareholder Resolution Information
+Shareholder Open Enrollment Resolution Information 2025

 Shareholder Resolution: Open Enrollment 2025

 The BSNC Board of Directors has unanimously approved placing open enrollment for BSNC descendants on the 2025 shareholder proxy.
 In August 2025, shareholders will be asked to vote whether to open enrollment to BSNC lineal descendants.
-If the majority of shareholders vote yes on the resolution, 50 Class C shares of BSNC Settlement Common Stock would then be issued to individuals who enroll, and are:
+If the majority of shareholders vote yes on the resolution, 50 new Class C shares of BSNC Settlement Common Stock would then be issued to individuals who enroll, and are:

-1. a lineal descendant of an original shareholder of BSNC, including:
+1. A lineal descendant of an original shareholder of BSNC, including:

 a. those individuals who are the natural children of an original shareholder of BSNC, or a lineal descendant of an original shareholder of BSNC, and were adopted before their age of majority by someone who is not an original shareholder of BSNC or a lineal descendant of an original shareholder of BSNC;